Michael-Perdue/Michael-Perdue.github.io/_posts/2022-03-20-ncurses-applications.markdown

 ---
-title: Network Applications
+title: Ncurses applications
-date: 2022-6-15
+date: 2021-6-15
 categories: [Additional Projects]
 tags: [c]     # TAG names should always be lowercase
 ---
-**Creating my own snake game in ncurses**
+## Creating my own snake game in ncurses

 This program can be run throught the commands `gcc snake.c -o snake` and `./snake` - here is a quick demo of the program: